Heathrow Terminals 2 & 3 tube station

-Heathrow Terminals 2 & 3 is a London Underground station at Heathrow Airport on the Heathrow branch of the Piccadilly line, which serves Heathrow Terminals 2 and 3.
+Heathrow Terminals 2 & 3 (formerly known as Heathrow Terminals 1, 2, 3) is a London Underground station at Heathrow Airport on the Heathrow branch of the Piccadilly line, which serves Heathrow Terminals 2 and 3.
 It is between Heathrow Terminal 5 and Hatton Cross stations.
 It is also next to Heathrow Terminal 4 station in a one-way operation.
 The station also served Heathrow Terminal 1 until its closure in January 2016.
 The station is situated in London fare zone 6, along with the nearby Heathrow Terminals 2 & 3 railway station served by Heathrow Express and Elizabeth line services.

 History

 To cater to the rapid growth of road traffic to Heathrow Airport, several rail lines were considered to serve the airport.
 An average increment of 1 million passengers a year between 1953 and 1973, and rising issues with airline coach services from major terminals due to location, traffic congestion, larger aircraft capacity and increasing leisure travel further increased the need for public transport connections.
 Parliament considered two schemes, a spur of the Southern Railway from Feltham, and an extension of the Piccadilly line extension from Hounslow West.

 An extension of the Piccadilly line to serve the airport was approved with royal assent as the London Transport Act 1967 (c. xxxix) and British Railways Act 1967 (c. xxx) respectively on 27 July 1967.
 Partial government funding was obtained in April 1972 for the 3.5 mi Piccadilly line extension, and the estimated cost of construction was £12.3 million.
 Construction of the extension began on 27 April 1971, with a groundbreaking by Sir Desmond Plummer, leader of the Greater London Council.
-On 19 July 1975, the line was extended to Hatton Cross as an interim terminus.
+On 19 July 1975, the line was extended to Hatton Cross as an interim terminus, built by W. & C. French.

+Construction of the route for Terminals 2 and 3 was by John Mowlem for £2.25m, being 1.25 miles, starting in early 1972.

 The station was opened as Heathrow Central by Queen Elizabeth II on 16 December 1977.
 At its opening, the station served as the terminus of what became known as the Heathrow branch of the line – previously it had been the Hounslow branch.